 Follow the directions to update the ethernet driver on your computer.

-To see if your computer’s Ethernet adapter has an updated version, the Device Manager will search the internet.
+The Device Manager will search the internet to see if your computer’s Ethernet adapter has an updated version.
 After the scan, download any updates available.
 Also, when using an Ethernet cable, see if the intermittent connection interruption occurs after installing the latest driver and restarting your computer.

 1. Turn off LAN proxy controls.

 2. Use the Windows key + R to open the Run dialogue box, and type inetcpl.CPL into the window, and then click OK.

 If the Ethernet connection frequently disconnects, you can re-enable the proxy settings.

 Check The Router’s DHCP Settings

 Your router can instantly and automatically assign Unique IP addresses to connected devices because of the Dynamic Host Configuration Protocol (DHCP).
 Disable the DHCP server settings on the router.
 You will continue to face the ethernet connection dropping.